rust-lang/cargo/src/doc/contrib/src/tests/writing.md

 * `build_std_mock` — This is a "mock" `-Zbuild-std` test (which uses a mock standard library).
   This only runs on nightly, and is disabled for windows-gnu.
 * `requires_` — This indicates a command that is required to be installed to be run.
-  For example, `requires_rustmft` means the test will only run if the executable `rustfmt` is installed.
+  For example, `requires_rustfmt` means the test will only run if the executable `rustfmt` is installed.
   These tests are *always* run on CI.
   This is mainly used to avoid requiring contributors from having every dependency installed.
 * `>=1.64` — This indicates that the test will only run with the given version of `rustc` or newer.